DMesek/generic_notifier/README.md

 ### Failure example

-**globalFailureProvider** listener will be triggered by setting **globalFailure** inside of execute method to **true** when failure happens which can actually can be omitted being the default option.
-If set to false, instead of updating globalFailureProvider, **BaseStateNotifier** state will be set to error so the failure can be shown directly on the screen, not in the overlay as a toast or dialog.
+**globalFailureProvider** listener will be triggered by setting **globalFailure** inside of execute method to **true** when failure happens.
+If set to false, instead of updating globalFailureProvider, **BaseStateNotifier** state will be set to error so the failure can be shown directly on the screen, not in the overlay as a toast or a dialog.

 ```dart
 //...